 These claims are much higher than you might expect.
 For example, if you are a caregiver, covered under the Domestic Worker Bill of Rights (DWBR), working 24 hours a day, seven days a week, at a rate of $200/day, you have an unpaid overtime claim of $5,740 per week.
 That is nearly $300,000 a year in unpaid overtime.
 Many of our clients have claims that exceed $500,000 when working several years.

 Many wealthy people hire caregivers directly and pay them as independent contractors, without overtime and without the benefits of being an employee.
 Upon passing, many caregivers are left without a job and without the benefit of unemployment insurance.
 This is not fair to caregiver and California law protects caregivers covered under the DWBR from this abusive practice.

 Each year our firm recovers millions of dollars for caregivers denied overtime compensation.
 For a free and confidential case evaluation, please text or call me at (818) 807-4168.
 To learn more about caregiver overtime law or chat live right now, please visit my website at www.caregiverovertime.com/pa/inhome

-This article is an attorney advertisement written by Daniel Chaleff, employment law attorney at Chaleff Rehwald Peterson in Woodland Hills.
-Our examples are of a general nature and are not a guarantee regarding the outcome of your individual matter.
+This article is an attorney advertisement written by Daniel Chaleff, employment law attorney at Chaleff Rehwald Peterson in Westlake Village, CA. Our examples are of a general nature and are not a guarantee regarding the outcome of your individual matter.